 It is important that you maintain your own records of your advising meetings and curricular information.
-We suggest that you keep a folder with notes from your advising appointments, your own copy of your uAchieve Degree Audit, course offerings, etc. Have these materials on hand during your appointment so you and your Advisor can refer to them.
+We suggest that you keep a folder (either physical or virtual) with notes from your advising appointments, your own copy of your uAchieve Degree Audit, course offerings, etc. Have these materials on hand during your appointment so you and your Advisor can refer to them.